kumahq/kuma-website/app/_src/policies/targetref.md

 ### Merging configuration

-It is necessary to define a policy for merging configuration, because a proxy can be targeted by multiple `targetRef`'s.
+It is necessary to define an algorithm for merging configuration, because a proxy can be targeted by multiple `targetRef`'s.

 We define a total order of policy priority: